-The overwhelming number of research confirm that to achieve optimal body composition, increase muscle mass and be able to maintain it, you need a certain amount of proteins.
+The overwhelming number of research confirms that to achieve optimal body composition, increase muscle mass and be able to maintain it, you need a certain amount of proteins.

 What I like about eating a lot of proteins is they keep you full for longer.
-I did several small experiments where I started my days by eating bagels and toasts, versus eating lean cut meats.
+I did several small experiments where I started my days by eating bagels and toast, versus eating lean-cut meats.

 The effect was that I felt less hungry, more energized, and more productive after I have a high-protein breakfast.

 On the other hand, when I eat breakfast that has minimum protein, I tend to feel lethargic and unmotivated.

 If you find that eating more proteins with each meal is unrealistic, try adding some protein bars.
 You can find many tasty and sugar-free bars that contain 20-30 grams of protein.

 I like to grab protein bars when I travel or when spending all day at work.
 These days, I don’t have access to whole foods, so the next best option is to grab a bar.

 As a whole, you should eat around 2.0g – 2.4g of protein per kg per day while being on a peloton diet.